-Believe me, you are going to want to make this recipe right now.
+Believe me, you are going to want to make this recipe for Chocolate Avocado Pudding right now.
 Like immediately.

-Most likely you've seen these on the internet before, but believe me, this one is amazing.
+Most likely you've seen similar desserts like this on the internet before, but believe me, this one is amazing.

 Avocados are a special diet girl's best friend when it comes to making desserts.
 And I'm soooo excited to bring more of them to you in the near future.